 1. DECLARATIONS OF ACCEPTANCE OF OFFICE AND DECLARATIONS OF INTERESTS.

-All Councillors have signed their Declarations of Acceptance of Office and have completed their Declarations of Interests which have been lodged with the Monitoring Officer at HDC.
+The Clerk reported that all Councillors had signed their Declarations of Acceptance of Office and had completed their Declarations of Interests which had been lodged with the Monitoring Officer at HDC.

 2. ELECTION OF CHAIRMAN.